umarcor/ghdl/doc/examples/quick_start/Caccess/README.rst

 Then the user is prompted to conclude the simulation or repeat the process.

-The C functions and variables that GHDL accesses are kept in a separate .c/.h file:
+The C functions and variables that GHDL accesses are kept in a separate pair (:file:`cSharedVar.h`, :file:`cSharedVar.c`):

 .. literalinclude:: cSharedVar.h
    :language: c